FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 2c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 4c AND 64b AND ndrpdr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 ### intel-xxv710
+#### af_xdp
+##### eth-l2bdbasemaclrn
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdbasemaclrn
+##### eth-l2bdscale10kmaclrn
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale10kmaclrn
+##### eth-l2bdscale100kmaclrn
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale100kmaclrn
+##### eth-l2bdscale1mmaclrn
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2bdscale1mmaclrn
+##### eth-l2xcbase
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2xcbase
+##### eth-l2patch
+1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2patch
+2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2patch
+4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND eth-l2patch
 #### avf
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn